eliascons/Book-management/README.md

 ## Installation and Running the Project Locally

 1. After downloading the project, navigate to the `backend` folder (`book-management-system-backend`).
-2. Create a `.env` file in this folder with the following environment variables:
+2. Create a `.env` file in whithin the `book-management-system-backend` folder with the following environment variables:
   `DATABASE_URL`="mysql://yourDbUser:yourDbPassword@yourDbURL/youDbName"
   `JWT_SECRET`=yourDesiredPass